How to help improve our global Chinese official finance data

 How we measure data improvement

 The purpose of our "Health of Record" methodology is to rate the completeness and verifiability of each project record.
 The methodology produces a source triangulation and a field completeness score.
 Our team uses these scores to prioritize project records that require further investigation and validation; they can also be used by external users to isolate and analyze project records with varying levels of data quality.

-The public disclosure of these data quality scores is part of a larger effort at AidData to be as transparent as possible about the data it produces through the Tracking Under-reported Financial Flows (TUFF) methodology.
-For more information on how you can help improve the “health” of a particular project record, please see the section titled, "Improving the Data".
+The public disclosure of these data quality scores is part of a larger effort at AidData to be as transparent as possible about the data we produce through our Tracking Underreported Financial Flows (TUFF) methodology.
+For more information on how you can help improve the “health” of a particular project record, please see the section above on improving the data.

 Base Score: The base score is determined by the number of media reports used to source a project.
 It is informed by the actual distribution of sources in the database.

-- Points will be capped at 4 because of the diminishing value of additional media sources (due to repetition of information).
+Points are capped at 4, because of the diminishing value of additional media sources (due to repetition of information).

 Value Added Score: This score awards extra points to project records that are sourced from other, more credible sources.
 Extra points are awarded for each source type that informs a project record.
 Project records do not receive additional points for more than one source within each category; rather, this score is used to assess the diversity of source types attached to a project record.

 Academic journal articles and other academic sources: 2

 Bonus Points: Additional points are awarded for ground-truthed or sky-truthed projects.
 Evidence of such a procedure is found in multimedia content uploaded to the page of a project record.